hinsley/infinite-go/RULES.md

 - You do not currently have any Locked stone in that 13×13 box.
 - If there are any Pending stones in that box, they all belong to you.

-These constraints are in addition to normal Go legality; after placement, captures (including suicide) are resolved.
+These constraints are in addition to normal Go legality (minus Ko rule and no-suicide rule); after placement, captures (including suicide) are resolved.

 ### Capture and suicide resolution
 After a legal placement: